 - Impulse purchases

-I’m convinced that the riders who don’t like tank bags just have the wrong bag.
-The wrong choice of bag could cause all sorts of problems – including some serious safety issues – so it is important that you take the choice seriously.
+I’m convinced that the riders who don’t like tank bags have the wrong one.
+The wrong choice of bag could cause all sorts of problems – including some serious safety issues.

-There’s three main things you need to look at when choosing a tank bag: attachment method, capacity, and material.
+You need to look at three main things when choosing: attachment method, capacity, and material.

 1. Attachment Method

 The first thing to look at is the attachment method.
 A tank bag might not even be compatible with your bike, depending on how it mounts.

 These bags have 4-6 strong magnets.
 It is straightforward to mount and then remove it.
 You’ll find tons of options for magnetic tank bags.